-Hierarchical to: No other components.
-FCS_COP.1.1[ECC_DH KE] The TSF shall perform Diffie-Hellman Key Exchange in accordance with the specified cryptographic algorithm ECC over GF(p) and cryptographic key sizes 160 to 544 bits that meet the following: ISO 15946-3.
-Application Notes: (1) The TOE also supports key length from 128 to 159 bit, but for these no claim for SOF: HIGH can be made; therefore keys with at least 160 bit are listed here.
-(2) The Diffie-Hellman Key Exchange will result in the generation of a shared secret that could subsequently be used as a cryptographic key for e.g. DES or 3DES.
+FCS_COP.1.1[ECC_DHKE] The TSF shall perform Diffie-Hellman Key Exchange in accordance with the specified cryptographic algorithm ECC over GF(p) and cryptographic key sizes 192 to 544 bits that meet the following: ISO 15946-3.

+Application Notes: (1) The TOE also supports key length from 128 to 191 bit, but generation of a shared secret that could subsequently be used as a cryptographic key for e.g. AES, DES or 3DES.
 However, to prevent duplication in this ST, this has not been included as a separate FCS_CKM.1 SFR.

+(2) The Diffie-Hellman Key Exchange will result in the

+(3) The input value pulic key is also treated as secret value.
+Therefore it can be used as a secure point multiplication.

-Dependencies: [FDP_ITC.1 Import of user data without security attributes or FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction, FMT_MSA.2 Secure security attributes.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes or

+FCS_CKM.1 Cryptographic key generation], FCS_CKM.4 Cryptographic key destruction, FMT_MSA.2 Secure security attributes.